vicampuzano/aplistorical/README.md

 You can also specify all the information using parameters and options.
 See bellow  `(or use the -h option)`  to a full description of this command.

 ### 2. Download all files using the Amplitude export API
-By using the command `sail artisan aplistorical:getFromAmplitude {jobIb}` command, a backup of all your Amplitude events will be downloaded and stored in the `storage/app/migrationJobs/{jobIb}/down/` folder.
+By using the command `(php or sail) artisan aplistorical:getFromAmplitude {jobIb}` command, a backup of all your Amplitude events will be downloaded and stored in the `storage/app/migrationJobs/{jobIb}/down/` folder.

 Depending on your events volume and the time range, this task takes a while for downloading and unzipping all files.